margaretfoster/PRISM-framework/examples/growth_trap.md

-# PRISM Example: Measuring Organizational Change in Al-Qaeda in the Arabian Peninsula (AQAP)
+# Measuring Organizational Change in Al-Qaeda in the Arabian Peninsula (AQAP)

 **Research Question:**
 Do recruitment influxes change organizational priorities in clandestine groups?